 Before commencing training for the ministry at Moore Theological College in 1989, Geoff worked as an optometrist having graduated from the University of New South Wales in 1984.
 After serving as a curate at West Tamworth between 1993 and 1995, Geoff became Vicar of Lightning Ridge in 1996 and ministered there until appointed Vicar of Quirindi in 2000.
 He was appointed Archdeacon of the Namoi in 2008 and relinquished that role in early 2017 to become the Bishop’s Assistant and Archdeacon of the New England.
-Geoff was appointed Vicar General in 2021.
+In 2021 he returned to parish ministry as Vicar of Moree and took on the role of Vicar General.

 Geoff and his wife, Catherine, have four children.
 When not involved in ministry, Geoff likes to spend time with his wife and family, read books and relax watching movies.